ianleeder/JS_EmeraldHunt/readme.md

 During the original development (2014), the game got to the point where it was more fun to play than to develop, and development stopped.

 Sometime around 2019 I learnt about asynchronous programming, and that JavaScript could support some OOP design styles, so I started a rewrite.
-I got a reasonable chunk done before development stalled again.
+Between 2019-2020 I got a reasonable chunk done before development stalled again.

 I finally picked it up again in 2022, and "finished" it off.